boualikamel/tu-grunt/README.md

 ### compile our babel code file
 we add @babel/core and @babel/preset-env libraries into our project this libraries is necessary to babel task for building our code

-we define the source file here and the destination file like that and we will change the order of tasks and start from babel to uglify, it means we compile our code into ecmascript 5 and after that we uglify it
+we define the source file here and the destination file like that and we will change the order of tasks and start from babel to uglify, it means we compile our code into ecmascript 5 and after that we uglify it.
 ```js
 babel: {
         options: {